jaykru/RMS9000/README.md

 Disclaimer
 ----------
 Freenode will ban your IP if you abuse this bot.
 Don't ask how I know.
 So yeah, don't do that.

+Also, this bot is not RFC compliant.
+If you really want an RFC compliant copypasta bot, fork this and make it.
+I don't know enough about the IRC standard to do so.